-Long Ashton Park & Ride to city centre
+m2: Long Ashton Park & Ride to City Centre

-It serves Long Ashton Park & Ride, Ashton Vale, Ashton Gate, Cumberland Basin, Spike Island, Redcliff Hill, Temple Meads, Cabot Circus and Broadmead.
+The m2 runs from Long Ashton Park & Ride to the City Centre via Ashton Vale, Ashton Gate, Cumberland Basin, Spike Island, Redcliff Hill, Temple Meads, Cabot Circus and Broadmead.

-The m2 uses the Metrobus busway to travel from Long Ashton Park & Ride to Cumberland Basin.
-The busway is a traffic-free route which allows services to bypass the often congested A370 and Brunel Way.
+The m2 uses the metrobus guideway to travel from Long Ashton Park & Ride to Cumberland Basin.
+The guideway is a segregated and traffic-free route, which allows services to bypass the often congested A370 and Brunel Way.

 A traffic-free walking and cycle path runs alongside the busway.
 The path connects with Bristol’s Harbourside, Festival Way and the 4.5km walking and cycling path along the South Bristol Link.